Academic skills tutorials

 Can I attend with someone else from my course?

-You can team up with one other student from your course and book a study skills session together if you have similar questions.
+You can team up with one other student from your course and book an academic skills session together if you have similar questions.
 However, this is not possible if you wish the tutor to look at an individual piece of your work - for this book a one-to-one session.
+Numeracy sessions are for individuals only

 Is the tutorial confidential?

-Anything you tell us in these sessions is only discussed within the Academic Learning Support staff team (and, in some cases where it is deemed necessary, the Neurodiversity, Disability, Student Counselling & Mental Health staff teams).
+Anything you tell us in these sessions is only discussed within the Academic Skills team (and, in some cases where it is deemed necessary, the Neurodiversity or Disability teams).
 This means, for example, that we will not disclose information about you to your academic department or other students.
-However, we might make exceptions to this protocol if we believe that you or someone you know is at risk of harm
+However, if you disclose an emotional or mental health issue, we may ask for your permission to contact the Student Counselling and Mental Health Service.
+In exceptional cases where we believe you are a risk to yourself or to someone else, we will contact the SCMHS regardless of consent.

 I have a specific learning difference - can you still help me?